j-euler/adaq-doc/docs/source/workflows.rst

 Command: ``adaq-workflow-calculate-host``, see :doc:`commands`.

 This workflow calculates the total energy for the screening and full workflow.
+It also converges the number of k-points needed for the full workflow.
 Currently, only the PBE functional is implemented.

 .. _screen: